nyboer/M4L-GamePad/README.md

 The "variation" menu helps works around this problem.
 If your controller is not working right, try a different variation.

 There is also support for reading in profiles, but this is not yet integrated into the Max for Live interface.
+Profiles are currently hard-coded into the main javascript, though if you edit the patch, you'll find an [importprofile] message to the central javascript.

 ## Supported Controllers

-I've tested with *Playstation 3 Six Axes* and *Logitech Dual Action* controllers.
+I've developed and tested with *Playstation 3 Six Axes* and *Logitech Dual Action* controllers.
 More controllers will be added in the future.
 I will need help getting controller profiles created!

 ## Profile format
 If you are interested in making a profile for a controller, hopefully this section provides some enlightenment.
 Right now, it is a pretty manual exercise.
 You'll need to work with the Max [`[hi]`](https://docs.cycling74.com/max7/refpages/hi) object, and sniff out the indices of controls as you use them.
 If a controller (like the PS3 Six Axis) has a motion sensor, you'll be flooded with a bunch data that gets in the way.
 Just use `[route]` to filter out those constant streams, and then it will get easier.